7746Published on August 20, 2021

-Today is the bloody 21st of August.
-On this day, fifteen years ago, grenades and bullets were deployed in a crowded area of Dhaka city for assassinating the entire top leadership of Bangladesh Awami League; the day when the Central Office of Awami League at Bangabandhu Avenue became a scene of carnage and mayhem.
+21st of August, another dark August day of Bangladesh's politics.
+On this day, in 2004, grenades and bullets were deployed in a crowded area of Dhaka city for assassinating the entire top leadership of Bangladesh Awami League; the day when the Central Office of Awami League at Bangabandhu Avenue became a scene of carnage and mayhem.

 During the golden period of terrorism and militancy under BNP Jamaat rule of 2001-06, the attack was carried out in broad daylight with a simple objective: Eliminate Sheikh Hasina and everyone else capable of leading Bangladesh’s oldest and largest political party.
 The fact that many in BNP, including Ministers, were directly and/or indirectly involved with this shameful act of political terrorism has now been made clear by the very people involved in the acts themselves.
 The masks now stand exposed.

 Although the human shield created by workers and activists around the Party President Sheikh Hasina was able to save her from the splinter infested onslaught, many like senior women leader Ivy Rahman and 24 other activists of Awami League were not so lucky.
 Additionally, more than 500 activists and spectators still carry the wounds with live splinters inside their bodies as a testimony to the horror of that fateful day.
 Many had been left permanently handicapped.
 One of the most senior leaders of Bangladesh Awami League’s Dhaka city unit, and former Mayor of Dhaka, Mohammad Hanif died a few years later from the wounds sustained on 21st August 2004.